Food & Beverages

 Mosselen – Dutch steamed mussels served with a dipping sauce, bread and some fries.
 Mussels are on the menu when the letter “R” is present in the name of the month J

 Stroopwafels – Dutch caramel waffles are a combination of two cookies and a caramel center, originally from the city of Gouda and a true delight for everybody with a sweet tooth, best eaten lukewarm.

 Tong – or a sole, is one of the national delicacies.
 It does not taste fishy and has a very pleasant flavor.
 It is suitable for grilling, steaming, frying or stewing, but one the best ways is to fry it in melted butter and serve with some boiled potatoes and Hollandaise sauce.

 Zuurkoolstammpot – or a sauerkraut casserole is usually made with three main ingredients: meat (ground beef or sausages and/or fried bacon or a mixture half beef, half pork), mashed potatoes and the sauerkraut.

-Are you looking for the ultimate Cruise trip in the Netherlands?
+Are you looking for the ultimate cruise / barge trip in The Netherlands or France?